 After discussing my suspicions with Charlie’s mom, I placed him on antibiotics and anti-inflammatory medication until I was able to schedule a dental procedure for him.

 During the procedure, I performed dental X-rays of all his teeth.
-As I suspected, his left fourth upper premolar (carnassial tooth) was broken and severely infected.
+As I suspected, his left fourth upper premolar (carnassial tooth) had a slab fracture and was severely infected.
 I removed this tooth, flushed the sockets, and sutured his gums closed.
 Then my veterinary nurse scaled and polished the rest of his teeth.

 Charlie did very well after the procedure.
 When he came back to see me 10 days later, his mom reported he had more energy than ever!

-If, like Charlie’s owner, you just found out your dear dog has a tooth abscess, take heart.
+If you just found out your dear dog has a tooth abscess, take heart.
 We all hate to see our dogs in pain, and it can be worrisome to think about your dog undergoing general anesthesia.
 However, dogs often feel so much better once their painful tooth is addressed.
-Plus, you and your vet can work together to formulate a plan that will hopefully keep your dog from developing another abscessed tooth.
+Plus, you and your vet can work together to formulate a plan that will hopefully keep your dog from developing more abscessed teeth.

 Did your dear dog have a tooth root abscess?